Yeshunit/HR-Analytics-on-Attrition/README.md

-**Description**:
-This project aims to analyze employee attrition using Power BI to provide HR insights into the factors contributing to employees leaving the company.
-The analysis includes data cleaning, visualization, and dashboard creation to display key metrics and trends.
-By understanding these factors, HR can implement strategies to improve employee retention.

 **Features**:
 - **Data Cleaning**: Processed raw data from a CSV file to ensure accuracy and consistency.
 - **Dashboard**: Created an interactive dashboard in Power BI to visualize attrition data.